 Jordan is a moderate growing maple that provides an alternative to the Aureum.
 Similarities include the same larger leaves and the lime green color coveted by maple lovers.
 Jordan’s popularity strives from how much faster it grows that Aureum.
 It also grows more upright without long side branches so it is narrow.
 Aureum grows as wide as it is tall.

 Acer shirasawanum Jordan is medium sized tree with wonderful color throughout the growing season.
 The new growth is a little more of a lemon color than Aureum.
 Fall colors are exquisite from yellow to gold, orange and scarlet.
 This cultivar is highly desired because of the rapid growth – compared to Aureum and the wonderful yellow/lime green spring color.
 Jordan may reach 9-10′ tall and 4′ wide in 10 years.
 Once established hardy to -10 degrees, USDA Zone 6.

 Some online sellers and garden centers advise that Jordan can handle more sun without burning as an Aureum would.
 I tried growing Jordan in more sunlight than I would Aureum, but the results were not satisfactory.
 After three summers with mostly sun in Washington State the top leaves still burned.
 I moved my Jordan to a shadier location.

 So I would not recommend all day sun, but shade in the afternoon.
 I guess for me the best look for this maple is late summer and early fall when each leaf is like a stained glass window.

-Limited availability – 1 gallon Jordan maples will be available September 2020.
+Limited availability – 2 gallon Jordan maples will be available for shipping May/June 2021.

 The first three photos show the late summer to early fall color that Jordan is famous for – all three were in my container inventory.
 The last photo shows late spring/early summer color courtesy of Buchholz Nursery.